Extension Logo

 Wireworms have an extended life cycle, requiring one to six years to complete a single generation.
 Because of this variation, all stages of wireworm can be found at any given time.

-Depending on species, both larvae and adults can overwinter.
+Depending on the species, both larvae and adults can overwinter.
 After adults become active in mid to late spring, they mate and lay eggs in the soil.

 Eggs hatch in three to four weeks.
 As larvae develop, they move up and down within the soil profile for multiple years.
 Eventually, they pupate in the soil and emerge the following spring.